wheregmis/dioxus-riverpod/README.md

 - Applications with sophisticated caching and synchronization needs
 - Enterprise applications where data consistency is critical

-**When to choose dioxus-riverpod:**
+**When to choose dioxus-provider:**
 - Smaller to medium applications
 - Quick prototyping and development
-- Teams new to Dioxus state management
+- Teams new to Dioxus data management
 - Applications where simplicity and ease of use are priorities

 ### dioxus-motion: For Smooth Animations and Transitions